 When passing through the St.Nicholas lychgate entrance, notice the dedications to three of the Blinkhorn family who ran the Sutton Glassworks for many years.
 These were made by daughter Emily Blinkhorn who married Rev. Maximilian Frederick Breffit Binney, the second Vicar of Sutton.
 The building has a seating capacity of 600 and has been awarded grade 2 listed building status.
 In the Summer of 2008, a St. Nicholas Heritage Group was formed with the aim of compiling and maintaining an accurate list of church records and to promote the church.

 It's one of the few churches in St Helens that still has a Rose Queen Festival, which in 2015 celebrated its 25th anniversary.
 The coronation ceremony takes place in June each year with a retinue of ladies-in-waiting, attendants, flower girls and pageboys.
 Each Queen selects her own charity and fund-raising events are held during the year.
-The Rose Queen for 2015 – 16 is Eleanor Long and her chosen charity is St.Helens charity ACE (Africa’s Children in Education).
+The Rose Queen for 2015 – 16, is 11-year-old Eleanor Long and her chosen charity is St.Helens charity ACE (Africa’s Children in Education).
 The previous Queen Niamh Smith raised £600 for her chosen charity Henshaws Society for the Blind.

 Church Details: Team Vicar: Rev Mark Taylor; Guide Leader: Janet Sharples; Parish Office (including baptism and wedding enquiries): New Street, Sutton, St.Helens, WA9 4TW.
 Tel: 01744 813841 (no email address at present).
 The office is staffed from Monday to Friday from 9am to 1pm; Sunday Services: 9am Holy Communion, 10:30am Family Communion (1st & 3rd Sunday), Family Service (2nd & 4th Sunday) and Morning Prayer (5th Sunday).
 6:30pm Evensong (1st, 3rd & 5th Sunday) and Sung Eucharist 2nd & 4th Sunday); Thursday Service: Holy Communion 10am; Also on Thursdays (except Maundy Thursday) a Coffee Morning is held from 10:30am to 12:30pm in the Parish Hall for £1; Download Sutton Parish Graveyard Plan; View History of St.Nicholas & All Saints Churches; St.Nicholas Church Photo-Album